-Before each outing you should check all safety equipment, such as fire extinguishers, PFDs, flares, distress flags, flashlights, engine stop switch, etc. They should be operable, readily visible, and easily accessed.
+Before each outing you should check all safety equipment, such as fire extinguishers, PFDs, flares, distress flags, flashlights, engine stop switch, etc. They should be operable, in good condition, readily visible, and easily accessed.

-Complete a float plan and tell someone of your travel plans.
+Tell someone of your travel plans.
 Check local weather reports before casting off; do not leave the dock area when strong winds and electrical storms are in the area or predicted to be in the area.